gicait/geoserver-rest/README.md

 ### Acknowledgements
-Created and managed by [Tek Bahadur Kshetri](http://tekkshetri.com.np/)
+Created and managed by [Tek Bahadur Kshetri](http://tekkshetri.com.np/) for activites of Geoinformatics Center of Asian Institute of Technology, Thailand.